Assessment comparison

 - Levels of development for deeper self-awareness

-Myers-Briggs Results
+Myers-Briggs results

 Self-reflection focused- 4-letter type code (e.g. ENFP, ISTJ)